 Please note: Your Smile Direct went into liquidation on 12th June 2020 and is no longer operating under this name.
 The company appears to have been rebranded as Alignerly.
 The review that follows was accurate prior to this event.
-We recommend you consider one of these alternative brands.
+We recommend you consider one of these alternative aligner brands.

 Not familiar with this concept?
-It’s only been around in the UK for about five years, but now there are several companies which let you straighten your teeth with clear aligners at home.
+It’s only been around in the UK for about five years, but now there are several companies that let you straighten your teeth with clear aligners at home.
 The idea is that, rather than having to visit your orthodontist every month or so, you get your aligners through the post and consult with a dentist online.

 To give you a clearer picture of how Your Smile Direct works, we’re going to work through the following questions in this article:

 - How will their aligners straighten my teeth?

 - What do I need to do to get their aligners?